esa-tu-darmstadt/SCAIE-V-2.0/README.md

 By default, SCAIE-V writes the patched files and other outputs to the `results/<core>` subdirectory.
 This can be overridden by `-o`.
 If initialized with a copy of the core repository (copied from `EclipseWork/SCAIEV/CoresSrc`), the output directory will contain a complete, patched processor.

-The user can instead provide an individual yaml ISAX description using `-i`.
-Otherwise, the `isaxes` subdirectory of the output dir will also be scanned for `ISAX_*.yaml` description files.
+The user can provide an individual ISAX description (yaml file) using `-i`.
+Otherwise, the `isaxes` subdirectory of the output dir's core subdirectory will be scanned for `ISAX_*.yaml` description files.

 ```
 usage: scaievcmd - generate SCAIE-V SCAL layer and integrate SCAIE-V